A/N: Warning for light horror elements in this chapter.

 Rheamarie wrinkled her nose like she smelled something foul (and in this part of Illyon, it was impossible not to) and let out a huff of irritation.
 “Leandros, where are we?” she asked in her clear, haughty way.

 “Illyon,” Leandros answered, simply, and ignored Rheamarie’s annoyed look.

 “I know that.
 When I asked you to show me the city, I meant culture, history, shopping plazas.
 Not…this.”

 “You’ll have to be more specific next time,” Leandros said, glancing at Rheamarie.
 He smiled, which was a rare expression for him.
 “It’s your duty to see and understand what’s happening in the cities of Alfheim, beyond culture and shopping plazas.
 So go on — look around, Rhea.
 Commit this to memory.”

-To Rheamarie’s credit, she did, a concerned wrinkle appearing between her brows as she looked around at the dark storefronts and grimy streets.
-They were passing through one of Illyon’s poorer neighborhoods on their way back to the city center.
-It was a new world for Rheamarie, and she was taking it the way anyone who’d only ever known luxury might.
+Rheamarie did, a wrinkle appearing between her brows as she took in the dark storefronts and grimy streets.
+They were passing through one of Illyon’s poorer neighborhoods – it was a new world for Rheamarie, and she was taking it the way anyone who’d only ever known luxury might.
 That is to say, she wasn’t taking it well.